-At MDS, we’re committed to protecting and respecting your privacy.
+At Medical Defense Society, we’re committed to protecting and respecting your privacy.

 Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to